-Fast forward 15 years.
+Fast-forward 15 years.
 I sought out an experienced coach to help me achieve the grand goal of climbing some of the biggest mountains around the world.
 It was that decision that led me back to Manaslu, the giant that, when I saw it, altered the course of my life.
 All these years later and back in Kathmandu, I was ready to put many months of training and newly acquired skills to the test.
 I met the team and our guide, and we were off to the Manaslu area to end nearly a year of talking about climbing the mountain and actually start climbing the mountain.

 For about a month we slowly acclimatized ourselves in preparation for the summit push, taking various loads of personal gear up to camps set on the mountain.
-The most technical challenge of Manaslu lies between Camp 1 and Camp 2 where the route moves through an icefall with a series of steep icy sections and numerous crevasses.
+The most technical challenge of Manaslu lies between Camp 1 and Camp 2, where the route moves through an icefall with a series of steep icy sections and numerous crevasses.
 Happily, we moved through it without incident.
 Along our final acclimatization rotation up to camp 3, I passed a climber and a Sherpa who were descending a steep snowfield.
 The Sherpa had tied a short rope between himself and the climber’s harness and was pulling him down the mountain as though he needed constant coercion to remain moving.
 To me he looked like any other weak climber being helped by his Sherpa and no request for help or oxygen was made as they passed.
 An hour later we learned that the man had lost his life just below us due to the effects of hypoxia.
 We were shocked.
 It was a rude awakening to the harsh realities faced in the highest of mountains.

-After completing our month long acclimatization process and having a good weather window, we packed up our gear and left base camp for the summit push.
-We climbed from camp to camp spending a night in each, steadily moving closer and closer to the summit.
-Since I had felt particularly strong and well acclimated up until this point, I floated the prospect of an additional challenge come summit day: A no-oxygen ascent.
+After completing our month-long acclimatization process and having a good weather window, we packed up our gear and left Base Camp for the summit push.
+We climbed from camp to camp, spending a night in each, steadily moving closer and closer to the summit.
+Since I had felt particularly strong and well acclimated up until this point, I floated the prospect of an additional challenge come summit day: a no-oxygen ascent.
 I planned to carry a bottle in my pack and use it if required, but I wanted to see how far I could get without using supplemental oxygen.

-After a pretty challenging day climbing from Camp 3 to Camp 4 at 7500m with all my personal gear, I crashed in my tent in need of some rest.
-As the sun dropped beneath the horizon I lay down and began the frustrating task of trying to fall asleep at 7500m.
+After a pretty challenging day climbing from Camp 3 to Camp 4 at 7,500 meters with all my personal gear, I crashed in my tent in need of some rest.
+As the sun dropped beneath the horizon I lay down and began the frustrating task of trying to fall asleep at 7,500 meters.
 Within minutes my mind fixated on the wonderful sounds of my tentmate snoring.
 I tried for hours to calm myself while my heart beat like a hummingbird and the howling wind battered the tent.
 Occasionally I would drift into a light sleep, and as my breathing rate dropped, bizarre thoughts entered my head.
-Barely conscious, I started seeing strange things: Bottles of water being passed to me by a cloaked figure sitting at my feet, then I would suddenly feel really thirsty, while my entire body ached with intense discomfort that I could only describe as similar to being forcibly held underwater.
+Barely conscious, I started seeing strange things: bottles of water being passed to me by a cloaked figure sitting at my feet, then I would suddenly feel really thirsty, while my entire body ached with intense discomfort that I could only describe as similar to being forcibly held underwater.

 After eight of the longest hours of my life I started to worry that with all of this discomfort, even if I got through the night, I would be so weakened that reaching the summit might not even be possible.
-Additionally, unsure if these were early signs of cerebral edema (often victims experience hallucinations and strange thoughts) I reached for my oxygen mask and decided this was no longer going to be a “no-O” climb.
+Additionally, unsure if these were early signs of cerebral edema (often victims experience hallucinations and strange thoughts), I reached for my oxygen mask and decided this was no longer going to be a “no-O” climb.
 As the hours slowly marched on, the wind continued to howl and the morning brought no respite.
 The wind that day was so strong our first summit attempt was impossible.
 Hunkering down and waiting it out was all we could do.

 My intention to climb Manaslu was to see if I was ready physically, technically, and mentally for Everest as part of my quest to complete the Seven Summits.
 Manaslu turned out to be perfect training.
 I’m satisfied that I was able to climb the mountain; Everest is booked for April 2018 and the countdown has begun!